Ukraine says grain coming to Somalia, but Russia skeptical

 One of the five commercial vessels authorized to depart Ukraine on Wednesday is bound for Kenya with 51,400 metric tons of wheat, the JCC said, adding that destinations “may change based on commercial activity.”
 The destinations for the four other ships are Spain and Turkey.

 Isachenkov reported from Moscow.
+Aya Batrawy in Dubai, United Arab Emirates, contributed.